fgauna12/AutomatedTestingWorkshop/README.md

 >:warning: Note: Remember, don't start refactoring right away.
 You have running database using docker.
 Feel free to connect to it using your tests and expirement away.

+#### How do I know I'm done?

+Do you have a good idea about the kind of refactorings you'd to do to start breaking dependencies?
+What would it take to start making this code more unit testable?
+Do you comfortable enough to start refactoring without breaking it?

 ### 2. Refactor the method

 Run your characterization tests often to make sure your refactoring is not breaking things.